Jalaj-khajotia/RKSV-Coding-Assignment/README.md

 # RKSV-Coding-Assignment

-1.install all dependencies by running the following command bower install
+1. Install all dependencies by running the following command bower install

 2. If node http-server package is not installed please install by running the following command